 For more tips on productivity, have a look at these to-do list tools.

 The changing of a season is a great time to take stock and think about the lay of the land.
 Using a SWOT (Strengths, Weakness, Opportunities, Threats) analysis is both easy to use and hugely effective.
 This brilliant and simple tool can be used in a myriad of different situations.
-Last week, (and I kid you not) I used it in both a strategic planning meeting with one of my Directors, and then again at home – working out what to cook for friends.
+Last week, (and I kid you not) I used it in both a strategic planning meeting with one of my Directors, and then again at home – working out what to do for an online meet up with friends.
 It will help you analyse a situation, a project or even yourself.
 If you’re looking for a strategic way to help you make a decision, this is a great starting point.

 Some specific examples (with instructions) for different uses are: